agmoss/winston-azure-blob/README.md

   logger.warn("Hello!");
 ```

-The AzureBlob transport accepts the following options:
+The winstonAzureBlob transport accepts the following options:

 * __level:__ Level of messages that this transport should log (defaults to `info`).
 * __account.name:__ The name of the Windows Azure storage account to use